Simple 5 Step 2021 Holiday eCommerce Prep List

-When it comes to eCommerce and getting your WordPress website “holidized,” the more we plan, the better your chance that things will go without a hitch.
-Especially considering we are planning on being very busy delighting your customers and filling orders, right?
+Regarding eCommerce and getting your WordPress website “holidized,” you must plan ahead, or you cannot plan on things going smoothly.
+Especially considering we intend to be very busy delighting your customers and filling orders, right?

-eCom growth for the first half of this year surged 27% over 2020.
-With more folks shopping online than ever, you want to be in a position to fill those needs.
+With more folks shopping online than ever, you want to be able to fill those needs.
 That means being organized and prepared so that you can get in on that action.

-So the more we can solidify details in advance, have it in place, and scheduled, the better.
-So follow these tips and get as specific as possible.
-The more detailed, the better your plan.
+So, the more we can solidify details in advance and have it in place and scheduled, the better.
+All you have to do is follow these tips and get as specific as possible—the more detailed, the better.

 1. Create Your Holiday eCommerce Calendar